FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

 [Part 2 Code Link](https://github.com/xuanyufang/Interactive-Lab-Hub/blob/Fall2021/Lab%203/app.py)

+Instead of just wizarding the device through a controller, we started with that in part 1 and then actually make the whole device fully autonomous, with text to speech and speech to text and make actual interaction with players in part 2.
+We believe that would be able to show that this is enough work for a team of 2, even beyond.
+Our device included S2T, T2S, a new modality of rotery sensor, and interactive dialogues that would be able to respond based on what the player is saying.
+It has been a fully autonomous device instead of just a system prototype in the end, and we hope you like it.
+Please let us know if you are interested in playing!

 *Include videos or screencaptures of both the system and the controller.*